SaberPendragonn/MikroTik-Networking-Labs/README.md

 **The Metric That Matters: Link Utilization**

 I measured which ports were forwarding vs discarding on each MSTI.
 Standard STP would have left one link completely idle.
 MSTP gives me 100% utilization of both uplinks.

-**Why This Matters to an Employer:**

-I don't just build networks that work.
-I build networks that are optimized for every dollar spent on hardware.

-If I'm managing your infrastructure, your "redundant" links won't sit there gathering dust.
-They'll be pushing traffic.
-Every switch.
-Every cable.
-Every port.
-All working.

-That's the difference between availability and efficiency.

 ---